CryPTSys/PharmaPy/README.md

 PharmaPy is a pythonic library for the analysis of pharmaceutical manufacturing systems.

 It allows to simulate the dynamics of standalone, drug substance unit operations in a variety of operating modes (batch, continuous, semibatch).
-Also, PharmaPy facilitates setting up and simulating pharmaceutical **flowsheets**, i.e., interconnected unit operations in a variety of operation modes, ranging from end-to-end batch, end-to-end continuous, and hybrid operation (combination of batch and/or continuous and semicontinuous unit operations).
+Also, PharmaPy facilitates setting up and simulating pharmaceutical **flowsheets**, i.e., interconnected unit operations running in one or more operation modes, offering flexibility to simulate end-to-end batch, end-to-end continuous, and hybrid operation schemes (combination of batch and/or continuous and semicontinuous unit operations).

 <br clear="left"/>